Contact Us Today (424) 372-3112

 • You took a direct but ineffective step toward committing it

-You can't be guilty of an attempt crime unless it can be proven you had specific intent to commit the underlying offense.
+You can't be guilty of an attempted crime unless it can be proven you had specific intent to commit the underlying offense.

 What is a Direct Step?

-A “direct step,” which is also known as an act in furtherance, is described as an overt act that is more than preparation to commit a crime.
+A 'direct step,' also known as an act in furtherance, is an overt act that is more than just preparation to commit a crime.
+It's a clear demonstration of intent to commit the crime, such as a direct action towards its execution.

-It's conduct showing you are putting the plan into action.
-It's conduct that clearly demonstrates an intent to commit the crime, such as some type of direct action towards committing the crime.
+It's conduct that shows you are putting the plan into action, conduct that clearly demonstrates an intent to commit the crime, such as some type of direct action towards committing the crime.

-Again, making plans or engaging in a discussion to commit a crime is not a direct step, which has to be conduct that is close to completing the crime.
-In other words, a significant step in completing the crime.
+Again, making plans or engaging in a discussion to commit a crime is not a direct step; it has to be conduct that is close to completing the crime—in other words, a significant step in completing the crime.

 A direct step has to show a definite intent to commit the crime and an immediate step that puts the plan to commit the crime in motion.